JadeJaber/jadejaber.github.io/_posts/articles/2017-02-27-demystifying-certificates-private-public-keys.md

   - certificates
   - architecture theory
 ---
 We are going to discuss in this article about the following concepts.
-The article is divided in 2 parts: a glossary and  the "why and how" of the certificates/public/private keys. hey.
+The article is divided in 2 parts: a glossary and  the "why and how" of the certificates/public/private keys.

 The certificates are mainly used for 3 uses cases :
 - **Authentication**: The assurance to one entity that another entity is who he/she/it claims to be.